With Interest Rates Rising, Now is the Time to Fine Tune Your Credit and Spending Habits

 Candice Caruso is Senior Vice President, Chief Retail Lending Officer at WSFS Bank.
 She brings more than 20 years of experience in the financial services industry, including 12 years as a business funding expert, and has been featured on Bloomberg Radio, CNBC’s Closing Bell, The Wall Street Journal and Franchising World.

-The past year has seen home values increase at a rapid pace, spurring stiff competition in the homebuying market.
-And while potential homebuyers continue their search amid these conditions, higher home values are proving beneficial for another group of people—homeowners with record high, tappable home equity who have no intention of moving.Read More
+The past few years have seen home values increase at a rapid pace, spurring stiff competition in the homebuying market.
+And while potential homebuyers continued their search amid these conditions, higher home values have proved beneficial for another group of people—homeowners with record high, tappable home equity who have no intention of moving.Read More

 With mortgage rates rising, the homebuying market remains hot and very competitive, with inventory strains continuing to affect home prices.
 Despite these challenges, if you are in the market for a new home, now is the time to act as prices and rates may continue to rise through at least the end of 2022.
 And if you wait, you will pay more for the same home later than you would now.Read More